Kuwait national football team: Early successes

 Kuwait's first international match at the 1961 Arab Games against Libya ended in a 2–2 draw.
 Their main losses were 8–0 defeats to both the United Arab Republic and Portugal.
 Kuwait hosted the 1974 Arabian Gulf Cup at the Al Kuwait Sports Club Stadium, collecting their third consecutive title in the cup.
 They won the AFC Asian Cup in 1980.
 Kuwait's national football team joined the World Cup in 1982, which was held in Spain.
 Kuwait was placed in Group 4 where it lost against England and France and managed a draw against Czechoslovakia.
 Kuwait's highest-ever FIFA ranking was 24th place, achieved in December 1998.

-Bader Al-Mutawa is the most capped player on the Kuwaiti team, Jasem Al-Huwaidi is their top scorer.
+Bader Al-Mutawa is the most capped player on the Kuwaiti team, Bashar Abdullah is their top scorer.
 Kuwait has won the Arabian Gulf Cup ten times and is the most successful team in winning the competition.
 Kuwait's most successful manager was Luiz Felipe Scolari, who had previously won the FIFA World Cup with Brazil.
 Scolari led Kuwait to win the 1990 Arabian Gulf Cup, beating Qatar in the final.
 He was then forced to leave the country after the 1990 invasion by Iraq.

 Kuwait's largest victory was a 20–0 win against Bhutan on 14 February 2000.
 At the time, it was the highest margin of victory in international football until Australia defeated American Samoa 31–0 on 11 April 2001.